markdownlint/markdownlint/RULES.md

 Note: this rule will not be triggered if there are multiple consecutive blank lines inside code blocks.

-## MD013 - Line longer than 80 character
+## MD013 - Line length

 Tags: line_length

+Parameters: line_length

-This rule is triggered when there are lines that are longer than 80 characters.
+This rule is triggered when there are lines that are longer than the configured line length (default: 80 characters).
 To fix this, split the line up into multiple lines.

-This rule has an exception where there is no whitespace after the 80th character.
+This rule has an exception where there is no whitespace beyond the configured line length.
 This allows you to still include items such as long URLs without being forced to break them in the middle.

 ## MD014 - Dollar signs used before commands without showing output